yesidc/MLinPractice/Documentation.md

 ## Feature Extraction

-Again, either structure among decision-result-interpretation or based on feature, up to you.

-### Design Decisions

-Which features did you implement?
-What's their motivation and how are they computed?

-### Results

-Can you say something about how the feature values are distributed?
-Maybe show some plots?

-### Interpretation

-Can we already guess which features may be more useful than others?

-## Dimensionality Reduction

-We applied dimensionality reduction to those features of the data we had previously selected based on the visualizations.
-Some features created include:
+Most of the feature selection was done based on the results obtained from the visualization, as we explained in the previous section.
+Selected features:

-- `month_tweet`, and `hour_tweet` are from the Date and Time columns.
+- `month_tweet`, and `feature_hour` are from the Date and Time columns.
-- `contain_website`, `contain_photo` consists of the amount of websites and photos a tweet contained.
+- `contain_website`, `contain_photo` and `feature_hashtag`,  consist of the amount of websites, photos and hashtags a tweet contained.
 - `tfidf` is a vectorial representation of the tweet.
 - `character_length` contains the length of the tweet.

+## Dimensionality Reduction

+We applied dimensionality reduction to the features decribed above.

 We wanted to reduce the dimensionality of the data to analyze the behaviour and usefulness of specific features during classification.